Frequently Asked Questions

 Please email or phone us with any specific questions you may have!

-Rooms are assigned upon arrival and will be a shared space.
+Rooms are assigned upon arrival and will be a shared space with single beds.
+You may be sharing a room with one or two other guests during your stay.
 While we recognize many guests associate increased sense of comfort with having a room to themselves, we also believe sharing a space with others allows an opportunity to practice and enjoy social interaction and connection.

 Men & women’s sleeping quarters are located in separate buildings, in some instances this can temporarily change dependent on our guest numbers and if there is an influx of male guests.
 Should this situation occur there maybe the possibility that men and women will sleep in the same building.
 However, bedrooms would still be gender specific and would not be a shared space.
 At night time a lockable door can also divide this area to provide additional boundary support if it is felt needed.